How to Calculate Home Equity in 5 Steps

 If you’re like many Americans, your home equity is your greatest source of wealth.
 Wondering when and how to access this equity can prompt a variety of important questions, including, “Is equity release a good idea?”.
 For this reason, it’s important to know where you stand – whether you’re planning to access your home equity through a home equity loan or HELOC or not.
 Luckily, there’s an alternative.

-Truehold’s sale-leaseback option will help you leverage your home equity by selling your home at a competitive rate.
-Once we buy your home, you can still continue living in it as a renter, without the added stresses of being a homeowner.
-We’ll handle all major maintenance repairs and property insurance so you don’t have to.
+Truehold’s sell and stay transaction can help you leverage your home equity by selling your home at a competitive rate, cashing out your equity, and then continuing to live in your home as a renter.
+We’ll handle essential repairs, property tax, and property insurance so you don’t have to.

-To learn more about our sale-leaseback agreement, speak with an advisor today.
+To learn more about our sell and stay transaction, speak with a representative today.

 Sources: